Skip to content

 Cebule SDK TaskType: PERIODIC_GEOMETRY_OPT

-• MLIP/semi-empirical geometry optimization of periodic systems (crystals, surfaces, interfaces) using specialized calculators designed for extended systems
+• MLIP/semi-empirical geometry optimization of periodic systems (crystals, surfaces, interfaces) applying suitable models (e.g. MLIPs, tight-binding) for extended systems.

 Examples: